cristibaluta/invoice-macos/README.md

 # invoice-macos
-Mac app to generate invoices for developers, and activity reports
+Mac app to generate invoices and reports from jira worklogs.